-Sherlock Holmes is an (sort of) interactive book board game.
+Sherlock Holmes is a (sort of) interactive book board game.
 There are ten cases to solve and each case is open-ended.
-What that means is that you can put as many hours into a case as you want (usually it takes 2 to 3 per case) to explore every case in detail and then check up with Sherlock himself, to see what you got right and what you missed.
+What that means is that you can put as many hours into a case as you want (usually it takes 2 to 3 hours per case) to explore it in detail and then check up with Sherlock himself, to see what you got right and what you missed.

-What makes the game stand out are the brilliantly written cases and the coop gameplay.
-You will make notes, discuss, argue and decide where to go next together.
-I’d even suggest not reading the solution until the next day, so you can bring the game away from the table, think about it during the day, dream it during the night and discuss further the next day.
+What makes the game stand out are the brilliantly written cases and the cooperative gameplay.
+You will make notes, discuss, argue, and decide where to go next together.
+I’d even suggest not reading the solution until the next day, so you can bring the game away from the table, think about it during the day, dream it during the night and discuss it further the next day.
 It’s the best board game detective experience on the market.

 But there are only 10 cases, what about after that?
-After that you are done, but it’s not a problem, because 10 cases are more than plenty of game.
-Also, there are other editions available as well.
+After that, you are done, but it’s not a problem, because 10 cases are more than plenty of games.
+Also, there are other editions available as well, all highly rated:

 The only negative I have about Sherlock Holmes: Consulting Detective is that the narrative is not interactive.
 Since the material is pre-written, there is no option to choose your answers or methods of interrogation or exploration.
 You can only choose where to go, and read that paragraph.
-But looking at the big picture, that is minor.
+But looking at the big picture, that is a minor issue.

 If you two love a good detective story or ever dreamed to be Poirot, Columbo or Sherlock, this is a must buy.
-Especially good for couples players, because you can “play” the game even when you’re not sitting behind the table.
+Especially good for couples, because you can “play” the game even when you’re not sitting behind the table.

-Still in cooperative water, our next candidate on the list offers much more death – potentially killing the entire population of the Earth!
+We’re still in cooperative waters, our next candidate on the list offers much more death – potentially killing the entire population of the Earth!

-In Pandemic, players play a group of scientists, explorers and doctors, trying to stop the spread of 4 highly infectious diseases and find the cure for each of them.
-Entire world is your playing field as players travel city to city and diseases spread.
+In Pandemic, players play a group of scientists, explorers, and doctors, trying to stop the spread of 4 highly infectious diseases and find the cure for each of them.
+The entire world is your playing field as players travel city to city and diseases spread.

-You play against the game itself, as it’s constantly trying it’s best to hinder your progress by outbreaks and epidemics – these cards are hidden among the city cards.
-You never know when you will be hit again, which creates a lot of tension and pressure among the players, who are working together to find the best moves to counter the game.
+You play against the game itself, as it’s constantly trying it’s best to hinder your progress by outbreaks and epidemics – these cards are hidden among the city cards you must draw each round.
+You never know, when you will be hit again, which creates a lot of suspense and pressure among the players, who are working together to find the best moves to counter the game.

 Fortunately, different difficulty settings exist, but I suggest rather playing higher than lower.
 There is no shame in losing (everyone dies anyway), but the experience will be much more intense and pristine.